lisongxu/CSCE156-Lab-Java-Loop/readme.md

 * Test your programs locally on your computer using the provided JUnit test suites.
 Fix any errors and completely debug your programs.

-    1. Expand the `src/test/java` directory, then expand the `unl.soc` package, and then double click on the `ChildCreditTests.java` file to open it.
+    1. Expand the `src/test/java` directory, then expand the `unl.soc` package, and then double-click on the `ChildCreditTests.java` file to open it.
     2. Run the test suites by clicking the usual "Play" button.
     3. Fix any errors and completely debug your programs.
-    4. Expand the `src/test/java` directory, then expand the `unl.soc` package, and then double click on the `NaturalTests.java` file to open it.
+    4. Expand the `src/test/java` directory, then expand the `unl.soc` package, and then double-click on the `NaturalTests.java` file to open it.
     5. Run the test suites by clicking the usual "Play" button.
     6. Fix any errors and completely debug your programs.